puli/manager/README.md

 PHP >= 5.3.9

-The [Puli] Repository Manager Component builds a [resource repository] and [discovery] from a puli.json configuration in the root of your project:
+The [Puli] Manager Component builds a [resource repository] and [discovery] from a puli.json configuration in the root of your project:

 ```json
 {